katsuya94/grime/README.md

 * [ ] Handle hex literals in ids
 * [ ] Improve error messaging
 * [ ] Track error line/col
-* [ ] Replace references to common with .
 * [ ] 100% test coverage
 * [ ] Documentation
 * [ ] Implement Clojure-style keywords
 * [ ] Implement REPL with continuations
 * [ ] Make command line utility for generating bindings for arbitrary go packages
-* [ ] Macro transformers shouldn't be responsible for expanding their own subforms, instead the expander should know how to expand the resulting core forms.
-This will allow us to pass an isolated environment into native callables
 * [ ] Use consistent coding style with success cases in tail-position
 * [ ] Implement variadic lambdas
-* [ ] resolve references at expand time
 * [ ] Consider removing error handling in match in favor of a panic
 * [ ] Consider adding match result type for easy result retrieval